2015 Indianapolis Colts season: Week 6: vs. New England Patriots

 This game was notorious for a terrible playcall by the Colts, now known as the Colts Catastrophe.
 With the Colts trailing 27–21 late in the 3rd quarter, Pagano opted to run a scrimmage play using special teams on 4th and 3 on the Colts' 37-yard line.
 However, a bizarre formation resulted in a Patriots tackle for loss, Colts turnover, and a flag for illegal formation.
 The Patriots easily scored a touchdown on the next drive and went on to win the game by 7 points, 34–27.
 The playcall was universally criticized and was considered by many to be the worst play in NFL history.

 Week 7: vs. New Orleans Saints

 In the Super Bowl rematch between the two teams, the Saints started the first half, dominating the Colts 20–0, which stunned Indy's home crowd.
-The Colts looked for answers in the second half, but Andrew Luck struggled to find open receivers and he was intercepted twice on defense.
+The Colts looked for answers in the second half, but Andrew Luck struggled to find open receivers and he was intercepted twice.